 Supervision supports facilitators and coaches to work effectively with their clients by offering a touchstone and new detached vantage point from which to reconsider the systemic and personal facts influencing their perception and choices.
 It also plays a key role in helping practitioners to work on their own development, including an appreciation of their own edges and growing frontiers, so that they can show up with clients in a manner which is agile and aware.

-Our sister company the Global Coaching Institute offers ICF Accredited Coach Training Programs based on depth psychology and systems thinking.
-To learn more visit: www.globalcoachinginstitute.org
+Our sister company The Global Coaching Institute offers dynamic coach training programs based in depth psychology and systems thinking.

 Our Executive and Systems Coaching program, will kick start your coaching career and build the skills leaders, consultants and dedicated HR professionals require to support leaders, teams and systems engage with deep transformation.

 Internationally accredited by the International Coach Federation, the program, presented in three modules and delivered virtually or face-face represents the gold standard in professional coaching practice

 Ready to take your coaching to a whole new level?